 Temperature dependence of resistivity

 Measure the temperature dependence of resistance for something interesting, perhaps some wire, a resistor or a lightbulb.
-This likely would use the lock-in amplifier.
+This might use the lock-in amplifier, or not.

 Temperature Dependence of Diodes